okjuan/virtual.book/_posts/2024-12-26-japan-trip.md

 - drank coffee and {% vbook_post wrote about _Normal People_ | 2024-12-21-how-normal-people-think %} at Townsfolk Coffee
 - Z met me and we walked north through Omigi Market for dinner at a fine dining restaurant called Barrier
 - we walked through the Higashi Chaya District
-- Z went to the Kanzawa Forus mall and I sat at a small pub to read _Normal People_ and drink beer
+- Z went to the Kanzawa Forus mall and I sat at a small pub to read _Normal People_ & drink beer
 - I took a bus in Japan for the first time to meet Z at the hotel
 - cocktails at Furansu Cocktail Bar, which bartender at Yu in Takayama had recommended
 - bites and drinks at Izakaya Hanagumi